Stabsfeldwebel

 In army/ air force context NCOs of this rank were formally addressed as Herr Stabsfeldwebel also informally / short Staber.

 History

 Austria-Hungary

 The ranks Stabsfeldwebel, Stabsoberjäger, Stabsfeuerwerker and Stabswachtmeister were introduced to the Austro-Hungarian Army in 1913.

 Germany

-The rank was introduced in 1938 by the German Army, and was equivalent to the Kriegsmarines Stabsoberfeldwebel grades (Stabsoberbootsmann, Stabsobersteuermann and Stabsobersteuwermann).
+The rank was introduced in 1938 by the German Army as the highest NCO rank, and was equivalent to the Kriegsmarines Stabsoberfeldwebel grades (Stabsoberbootsmann, Stabsobersteuermann and Stabsobersteuwermann).

 The rank was only named Stabsfeldwebel within the infantry, as other services had other traditions and names.
 In the cavalry and artillery the rank was called Stabswachtmeister, and in the Waffen-SS it was called SS-Sturmscharführer.

 The rank was also used in the GDR Land Forces of the National People's Army and was equivalent to Stabsobermeister in the Volksmarine.